 2. Video conferencing

-Once in the realm of science fiction (remember the Jetsons?), video conferencing software has become an almost indispensable part of today’s businesses:
+Once in the realm of science fiction, video conferencing software has become an almost indispensable part of today’s business landscape:

-People can join meetings from locations around the world, from one-to-one catch-ups to all-hands meetings with hundreds of people.
+People can join meetings from locations around the world, whether it’s for one-to-one catch-ups to all-hands meetings with hundreds of people.

 When to use video conferencing: When you want to communicate strategic decisions or hold discussions with your remote team.